Santa Fe Soccer Club Constitution and By-Laws

 3.3.1.
 Vacancies shall be filled by a two thirds vote of Board members.

 3.3.2.
 The nominations for President will be the two Vice Presidents

 3.3.3.
 The President shall, during the fall season prior to the election, appoint a Nominating Committee to seek out qualified candidates for all other offices.
 Any Club member shall have the right to nominate candidates for all other offices and nominations from the floor may be made for all other offices.
 In the case of any nomination, the person nominated must affirm, prior to any vote, their willingness to serve if elected.

 3.3.4.
 Balloting shall be by member teams with each team casting three votes, those votes cast by three individual representatives of that team.
 Each incumbent Board member present shall have one vote.
 At the request of any member team, the three representatives together, may request a written secret vote.
 In the case of a written secret vote, the President shall appoint a committee from those present to collect, tabulate, and report the results of the balloting.
 No individual may cast more than one vote per office.

 3.3.5.
 The initial slate of officers proposed under these rules shall be determined by a nominating committee appointed by the President and by nominations from the floor i.e. section 3.3.2 shall apply for all offices for the first election under these rules.

 4. Board meetings shall be held once each month at a time to be established by majority vote of the Board members.

 4.1.
-Notification of official Board meetings shall be made to all Board members not less than seven days in advance of the meeting.
+Notification of official Board meetings shall be made to all Board members not less than three days in advance of the meeting.